-ContextIt was at the beginning of winter quarter…and I had just started my Data Science internship at T-Mobile.
+ContextIt was at the beginning of winter quarter…and I had just started my BI Developer internship at T-Mobile.
 At the time I was learning a wide variety of techniques, and tools to gain insights on strategic coverage planning.
 The vast majority of my work was centered on the application of statistical methodologies.

 This being the case, I was very eager to apply my newfound skillset to my own projects.
 I eagerly gathered a few of my friends, and asked them if they wanted to work on a mobile application for a shot at making it big.
 They agreed, and thus we began our month long journey.*I drew my insights, and ambitions from these two sources, and tried to apply their teachings to this project.

 Role: Project Manager, Business Intelligence, and UI / UX Designer.

 Technologies Incorporated: This is an iOS Swift based mobile game that utilizes the Sprite kit architecture.
 All other additional assets were created with a combination of programs such as Sketch, Adobe Photoshop, After Effects, Illustrator, and Garage Band.

 Conclusion: Although we didn’t get rich from this venture, we did takeaway some valuable points.
 Firstly, we learned that the market is always volatile; yesterday’s trends are not guaranteed to last until tomorrow.
 This is especially true for games that are trying to ride a current event.
 Secondly, we learned that it was easier to create the game than it was to market it.
 Even if you have a great product, if no one knows about it, no one is going to buy it.
 Lastly, we spent about a 100 hours or so developing this game from end-to-end, I can’t say that the learning experience was not worth it, as we definitely picked up some new skills such as Sprite kit, and memory optimization.